I can’t believe you did that. You idiot. You can’t be trusted. You’re terrible. And I’ll never forgive you.

 - Look at What You’ve Done…Objectively

 A big obstacle to forgiving yourself is the inability to see things objectively.
 Maybe what you did was a big deal…or maybe it just feels like it was.
-Pretend it was someone else that you love who did what you did.
+Pretend it was someone else who you love who did what you did.
 Ask yourself how you would view them.
 If you need to, look for help from someone you trust to examine what occurred.

 - Own It, but Don’t be Owned by It

 Taking responsibility for what you did is important.
 But one bad choice doesn’t have to own you or define you.
 You can’t control how others define you, but you can control how you define yourself.
-[Tweet This]

 - Grieve Your Loss

 If a tragedy was averted in your situation, focus on the good of that, and be thankful.
-If, however, a tragic loss occurred know that it’s okay to grieve the pain.
+If, however, a tragic loss occurred, know that it’s okay to grieve the pain.
 Beating yourself up constantly is not a requirement of grief.

 - Seek Forgiveness from Others, If Needed